 Surety bond costs are primarily determined by the value of the bond.
 Your industry risk and credit rating can also affect the premium.

 Most small business owners (55%) pay between $100 and $200 per year for a surety bond and 16% pay less than $100 per year.
-These figures were derived from an analysis of bonds purchased by Insureon small business customers.
+These figures were derived from an analysis of bonds purchased by Insureon's customers.

 Insureon’s analysis of surety bond costs shows that a business’s industry and the type of bond, such as construction bonds or janitorial bonds, can impact the overall bond price.

-High-risk businesses, such as construction companies, may have to pay a higher percentage of the bond amount (for example, 10% or more) as a premium.
-A low-risk business could pay as little as 1% of the bond's value.
+Higher risk businesses, such as construction companies, may have to pay a higher percentage of the surety bond amount (for example, 10% or more) as a premium.
+Surety bond rates for a lower risk business could be as little as 1% of the bond's value.